Zangeki no Reginleiv: Gameplay

 When moving, the characters move at a standard walking pace, with a dash move for speed or dodging attacks triggered by shaking the Nunchuk.
 During battle, players use their equipped weapon to defeat enemies and boss characters that appear on the field, with each of the five different weapon types being more or less effective on enemies.
 One of the core elements of combat is dismembering enemies, which is a key tactic for killing larger types.
 Up to 300 weapons are unlocked by collecting crystals dropped by enemies when they are killed and some body parts are severed.
 Weapons range from standard swords and axe to bows and magic staves, which fire explosive projectiles that can damage both enemies and allied units.
 Weapons also have a skill tree, which requires crystals to unlock new abilities.
 Using some weapons drains MP, which, alongside HP, can be replenished with specific crystal types in missions.

-The game can be played either in single-player with the assistance of non-playable characters, or online-exclusive co-op multiplayer.
+The game can be played either in single-player with the assistance of non-playable characters, or online-exclusive co-operative multiplayer.
 The multiplayer host can tweak the mission type to narrow which players will be joining.
 There are checks to ensure participants have equivalent weapons and armour to the host to prevent mismatching, and story missions are marked for players who have not reached them in their version of the game.
 In the game's co-op mode, up to four players connect through the Wii's wi-fi system, and can prepare for missions using an in-game lobby.
 During gameplay, players coordinate and communicate through shouts triggered using the Wii Remote's D-pad, and in-game alerts if a character is low on health.
 Once the mission ends, the multiplayer host can set up another mission.